 In the past, doctors only used telemedicine to assist healthcare professionals and patients in rural areas.
 But teleconsultations have become the norm amid a pandemic.
 Some doctors even used chatbots to answer and filter the initial questions of a patient.
 Many hospitals have also adopted AI or artificial intelligence in preventive care.
 Augmented reality for analyzing CT scans was explored, too.
 With digitization, the healthcare industry has continued to serve patients while keeping them away from hospitals full of COVID-19 patients.
 The sector has done that without compromising quality patient care.

 Innovative Solutions Driving the Logistics Industry

-In 2020, lockdown and travel bans placed immense pressure on global supply chains.
+In 2020, lockdowns and travel bans placed immense pressure on global supply chains.
 That’s not to mention that there was an influx of online shoppers.
-The logistics industry had to navigate around many restrictions while trying to adapt to swiftly changing consumer demands.
+The logistics industry had to navigate many restrictions while trying to adapt to swiftly changing consumer demands.
 That’s where the tech came in.

 The high demand and travel restrictions forced drivers to spend long hours on the road.
 Thankfully, telematics solutions were developed to lower the risk of fatigued driving and other related incidents.
 These solutions were easy to integrate with existing fleet systems and apps like GPS.
 With telematics solutions, companies found it easier to review hours worked and adjust their drivers’ schedules.
 That even made initiating a truck handover with another driver convenient and seamless.